 The Festival has added performance poets to this year’s line-up, and they will start the afternoon’s events when the kids’ activities wind up.

 “Poet of the People” David Merritt tours the country regularly.
 He’s often found with a small table and set of poetry books for sale, waiting for custard squares and conversation.
 Teamed up with musician Justine Francis, they describe their act:

 'A twisting, touching emotional/ political landscape painted through words and music.
 David Merritt’s raw and remarkable poetry set against a backdrop of viola from West Coast-born Justine Francis, deep and wispy sounds threading through the rhythm of the work like rising smoke.’

-The Tāiko Festival was started six years ago to mark the return of the tāiko to nesting sites just south of Punakaiki.
+The Tāiko Festival was started seven years ago to mark the return of the tāiko (Westland Petrel) to nesting sites just south of Punakaiki.
 As well as the music event, it includes a beach parade and talk by local bird specialist Kerry-Jayne Wilson on the Friday night at McMillan’s Beach, followed by an open mic night at the Punakaiki Beach Camp, the native tree planting, yoga on the beach in Punakaiki (or at the beach camp under cover if wet), a community market on the village green at Dolomite Point, and kids’ activities.